-Following relief of obstruction by either surgery you will experience an immediate improvement in urinary flow but irritative symptoms such as frequency, urgency and nocturia may take three, and sometime up to six months to settle.
+Following the relief of obstruction by either surgery, you will experience an immediate improvement in urinary flow but irritative symptoms such as frequency, urgency and nocturia may take three, and sometimes up to six months to settle.

 The resolution of these symptoms depends on the degree of pre-operative detrusor instability: that is, bladder instability caused by the chronic outflow obstruction.
 Sometimes, medication will be necessary during recovery.

 15% of men with chronic detrusor instability prior to surgery continue to have symptoms post-operatively and may require ongoing medication in the form of transdermal patches.